How to Fix iMessage

 - For Intel 79/89 chipset systems try Mac Pro 6,1

-If you have a laptop or are not sure which System Type to use, download and install MAC Tracker ... compare the hardware of the various Apple Model types with the CPU and Motherboard chipset generation you are using, don't worry about the video type as you can override this using Boot-Loader options.
+If you have a laptop or are not sure which System Type to use, download and install MAC Tracker ... compare the hardware of the various Apple Model types with the CPU and Motherboard chipset generation you are using, don't worry too much about the video type as you can override this using Boot-Loader options.
 Whats important is to try and match the CPU and Chipset as close as possible.
 OSX internal optimisations for Ivy & Haswell CPU based systems will only be activated if using the correct system Type ID (SMBIOS).
+If you are using Thunderbolt then make sure that your System Type matches a Apple MAC type that has also has Thunderbolt.

-Once your happy with the Systems Type and selected the appropriate SMBIOS, click a few times on the two <Random> buttons to generate a new batch number and week of manufacture then click on 'Save', if you boot from a OSX RAID then use the 'Save As' button to save the updated SMBIOS.plist to the two raid helper partition(s) - see here.
+Once your happy with the Systems Type, click a few times on the two <Random> buttons to generate a new batch number and week of manufacture then click on 'Save', if you boot from a OSX RAID then use the 'Save As' button to save the updated SMBIOS.plist to the two raid helper partition(s) - see here.

-If your using Chimera (or Chameleon) as your boot-loader then ensure that the core version is 2.2 or later, if not then download and install the latest version of Chimera from the downloads section of this website or use Chameleon Wizard to update your Boot-Loader before going any further.
+If your using Chimera (or Chameleon) as your boot-loader then ensure that the core version is 2.2 or later, if not then download and install the latest version of Chimera from the downloads section of this website or use Chameleon Wizard to update the Chameleon Boot-Loader before going any further.

 OSX RAID users will need to manually install Chimera (or Chameleon) by extracting the '/usr/standalone/ i386' folder from the boot-loader install package (I use Pacifist) and then use terminal commands to install the boot-loader files on to your RAID helper partitions - see this guide if your not familiar with the procedure.